stuvjordan-uroc/blw-dataviz-app-perf/build-data/README.md

 - `SAMPLESIZE` persons from the set of persons who responded to principle's imp question AND responded `pid3 === 'Democrat'`
 - `SAMPLESIZE` persons from the set of persons who responded to principle's imp question AND responded `pid3 === 'Independent' || pid3 === 'Other'`

-Notice that this means that for each principle-wave, the sample size is `3*SAMPLESIZE`.
+Notice that this means that for each principle-wave, the sample size is `3*SAMPLESIZE`, and for each principle, the total samplesize is `12*sampleSize`.

-The structure of the JSON containing the generated sample is like this:
+The structure of the JSON containing the generated sample for any given screensize is like this:

 ```JSON
 {